isaaclyman/Edward-the-App/README.md

 The webpack dev server (port 8080) will automatically redirect from routes like `/app` and `/auth` to `/app.html` and `/auth.html`.
 On the express server (port 3000) the original routes work without a redirect.

+For best results, it's recommended to visit `127.0.0.1` instead of `localhost`.

 ## Tests

 `npm run test` is self-contained.
 Do not try to run it while a local server is already running.
 Port 3000 must be available.